GWU-Sweden/gwu-sweden.org/extraagm2022/index.md

 Seats that are to be filled on the AGM:

-- Board of directors
+- One member of board of directors
-- Auditor and deputy
-- Nominating committee

 The org needs you. 🏗️